The real cost of air pollution

 Renewable energy applications like wind farms and solar panels have already experienced immense growth and investment over the past decade.

+Fortunately, investment in renewable energy is helping gradually replace deadly and expensive fossil fuels with cheaper, sustainable sources of wind, solar, and other renewables.
 This means that we are moving in the right direction, but still have a long way to go.

+United Nations Department of Economic and Social Affairs.
+(2018).
 2018 Revision of world urbanization prospects.
-(2018).

 Greenpeace Southeast Asia.
 (2020).
 Toxic air: The price of fossil fuels (full report).

 Eckhouse B. (2020, April 29).
 Solar and wind cheapest sources of power in most of the world.
+Bloomberg Quint.

 Centers for Climate and Energy Solutions.
 (2019).
 Renewable energy.

 International Energy Agency.
 (2020).
 Renewables 2020: Analysis and forecast to 2025.